License Agreement and Copyright (copyright)

 No Additional Restrictions: The author may not apply legal terms or technological measures that legally restrict others from doing anything the license allows.

-The licensor cannot revoke these freedoms if it follows the license terms.
+Notices: The licensor cannot revoke these freedoms if it follows the license terms.

 Authorship Rights to an institution